vhiribarren/llvm-tuto-kaleidoscope-rust/README.md

 # LLVM Kaleidoscope Tutorial in Rust

-_**Warning: WORK IN PROGRESS**_

 This is a toy project to test LLVM and manipulate other tools.
-It works, but I do not necessarily follow all the best practices and the code is not necessarily robust against some errors.

-It follows the tutorial: https://llvm.org/docs/tutorial/index.html
+It follows the tutorial: https://llvm.org/docs/tutorial/index.html It is globally a direct port of the C++ code, with some adjustements.

 [Inkwel](https://github.com/TheDan64/inkwell) is used for LLVM bindings in Rust.